This post contains affiliate links

 As I write quite often here about sending snail mail, and I talk about it over on Instagram and YouTube regularly, I am often getting asked where to find pen pals.
-So today I thought it would be a useful post to share a few places to connect, a guide to where to find pen pals.
+So today I thought it would be a useful post to share a few places to connect, a guide to where to you can find pen pals and start sending happy mail.

 I adore putting pen to paper and writing a letter.
 There’s something so relaxing about it, and you do connect with people all over the country, or even all over the world.
 Then there’s that lovely feeling when you spy a handwritten missive in your pile of junk mail, and you just know you’ll be able to catch up on a friend’s news that day.
 I write to several people, pen pals that I have found over the years in many different places – it’s funny how they come about sometimes, and now they’re friends.
 Sometimes you’ll naturally stumble across people like this, but to get going with pen pals, it can be handy to pop to a few sites and sign up to get snail mailing.